Installing and integrating ONLYOFFICE Workspace Community components manually

 Step 2.
 Installing MySQL

-After that, you need to create MySQL server Docker container.
+Next, create the MySQL server Docker container.
 Create the configuration file:

 echo "[mysqld]